confidence-duku/bakaano-hydro/README.md

 ## Installation

 - Install VSCode on Windows
-- Install the following VSCode extensions (see vscode_extensions.txt).
 - Install WSL (use Ubuntu 22.04.4 LTS).
 You can use the Microsoft store to install it.
 - Open a Linux terminal
 - Install miniforge on Linux for conda (https://github.com/conda-forge/miniforge)